palapun/palapun/README.md

 ## Web Developer • Backend Developer • Fullstack Developer • Software Tester

-I am a student looking for an internship, with a strong interest in **Web Developer** and **Backend Developer** roles.
-I’m eager to learn, improve my skills, and gain hands-on experience while working with a team to create meaningful, valuable projects.
+I am a student seeking an internship, with a strong interest in Web Development, Backend Development, Fullstack Development, and Software Testing.
+I am eager to learn, grow my skills, and gain hands-on experience while collaborating with a team to build meaningful and valuable projects.

 ✉️ Contact: **[punyawat5114@gmail.com](mailto:punyawat5114@gmail.com)**